 PresentCurrent upheaval, breakthrough, or period of rapid transformationFear of change, avoiding necessary disruptionWhat structures are currently being challenged?

-Harnessing The Tower Card's Power
+Using the Tower Card's Power

-Rituals and Practices for Embracing Change
+Practices for Accepting Change

-Meditation practices focused on grounding and acceptance can also help lessen the anxiety often linked to this card.
-Many spiritual traditions stress the importance of letting go of attachments to material possessions and outdated beliefs.
-The Tower card reinforces this, urging us to release what no longer serves our growth.
+Meditation focused on grounding and acceptance can really help to deal with the anxiety that usually accompanies the energy of The Tower card.
+Many spiritual traditions preach that it is important to let go of attachments to old patterns and beliefs.
+The Tower card reinforces this by telling us to let go of things that no longer serve our growth.

 The author has been professionally reading tarot for the last 20 years.